alextheastronaut/Machine-Learning-Library-CS-5350/README.md

 Instructions for running decision tree:

-    1. Scroll down to main method in Decision-Tree.py
+    1. TO RUN:
+        cd /path/to/DecisionTrees
+        python3.7 Decision-Tree.py

     2. You can add methods into main(), but these first 3 are essential:

         Parameters: